 Getting the most out of your machine can have massive effects on your bottom line.
 Depreciation can really eat at profits so it’s good to be able to get the most out of your machine.
-Here are some tips for lengthening the life of your machine
+Here are 3 tips for machine upkeep…

 1. Train your operators

-Encapsulation equipment run by a well trained operator is the difference between jobs getting done on time, and not getting a job out the door because of unexpected down times from a crash that could have been prevented because someone didn’t know how to properly set an alignment on the machine.
-Make sure operators know how to run the machine, how to align the machine, and even if they aren’t doing full maintenance, how to identify where a problem may be occurring on the machine so if there is a problem, it can be resolved quickly to get operation started up again as quickly as possible.
+Encapsulation equipment ran by a well trained operator is highly important.
+It is the difference between jobs getting done on time, and not getting a job out the door.
+For example, because of unexpected down times from a crash that could have been prevented.
+Maybe because someone didn’t know how to properly set an alignment on the machine.
+Make sure operators know how to run the machine and how to align the machine.
+Even if they aren’t doing full maintenance, they should know how to identify where a problem may be occurring.
+Identifying the problem can get it resolved quickly to get operation started up again as quickly as possible.